-In 2014, Cato delivered positive comparable store growth, with same-store sales increasing 4% over the previous year.
-In addition, net income increased 11% to \$60.5 million and earnings per diluted share increased 16% to \$2.15.
-We believe these positive results were due primarily to improved economic conditions for our customers coupled with a strong merchandise assortment and continued expense control.
-Cato returned over \$75 million to shareholders through quarterly dividends of \$33.8 million and the repurchase of 1.5 million shares for \$42.1 million.
+n 2015, Cato delivered its highest earnings and earnings per diluted share in Company history.
+Net income increased 10% to \$66.8 million and earnings per diluted share increased 11% to \$2.39.
+Cato returned over \$39.7 million to shareholders through quarterly dividends of \$33.6 million and share repurchases of \$6.1 million.
 We have existing authorization to repurchase an additional 2 million shares.

-We remain committed to growing our overall business by achieving positive same-store sales, growing our e-commerce business and continuing new store development.
+We remain committed to growing our overall business by achieving positive same-store sales, growing our e-commerce business, continuing new store development, and investing in the customer experience.
 We continue to refine our merchandise offering and remain committed to delivering value to our customers.